 So, why would Britain want to put a put a ‘brake’ on the numbers of citizens from the rest of the EU coming here, resulting in a drastic reduction in the huge benefits they bring to our country?

-I asked the same question during last year’s referendum campaign on the James O’Brien LBC radio phone-in programme.
+I asked the same question during the referendum campaign on the James O’Brien LBC radio phone-in programme.

 Mr James O’B responded:

 “You leave me only with xenophobia and mild racism as the only motivation for the ‘Leave’ campaign…”

 Is that right?
 Some Britons would prefer to forego the benefits that migrants bring to Britain because… they don’t like foreigners?

 If so, that’s a high price the country will have to pay for Brexit, driven by xenophobia.

 - Follow my journalism page on Facebook: Jon Danzig writes